bharathArunachalam/Data_Science_process_overview/READ_ME.md

 # Data_Science_process_overview
 A beginner friendly understanding of Data Science process.

-# Consider the acronym for data science process: 'BAR CUP MED F'
+# Consider the acronym for data science process: 'BAR CPU MED F'

 B- Business Understanding - Come up with questions one wants to answer.